maxencedraguet/Quark_Gluon_ML_Tagging/README.md

 <img src="Readme_Result/ResultBDTNN/ROC_curve.png" width="600" />
 </p>

-* Now the disappointing result is that binary JUNIPR trained on the similar data (with E_sub 1 GeV) is performing significantly worse.
+* Now the disappointing result is that binary JUNIPR trained on similar data (with E_sub 1 GeV) is performing significantly worse.
 On the left is a binary JUNIPR using unaries trained for 6 epochs and on the right using unaries trained for 16 epochs (there is some variance in the result so the difference is not significant).
-Clearly not optimal: what follows is a long list of experiment ran to try to understand why it is performing in such underwelming manner.
+Clearly not optimal: what follows is a long list of experiment ran to try to understand why it is performing in such underwhelming manner.
 <p float="center">
 <img src="Readme_Result/ResultBDTNN/JUNIPR/ROC_curve6.png" width="350" />
 <img src="Readme_Result/ResultBDTNN/JUNIPR/ROC_curve16.png" width="350" />